Hu Shih: Early life

-Family legend has it that Hu Shih's ancestors were descended from the last teenage Emperor of Tang China (being different in origin from the rest of the Hu clan), who fled in disguise with a loyal minister of court in 907 to Anhui and eventually took the name as his son.

 Academic career

 Hu became a "national scholar" through funds appropriated from the Boxer Indemnity Scholarship Program.
-On 16 August 1910, he was sent to study agriculture at Cornell University in the U.S. In 1912 he changed his major to philosophy and literature, and was elected to Phi Beta Kappa.
-After receiving his undergraduate degree, he went to study philosophy at Teachers College, Columbia University, where he was greatly influenced by his professor, John Dewey.
+On 16 August 1910, he was sent to study agriculture at Cornell University in the United States.
+In 1912, he changed his major to philosophy and literature, and was elected to Phi Beta Kappa.
+He was also a member and later a president of the Cosmopolitan Club, an international student organization.
+While at Cornell, Hu led a campaign to promote the newer, easier to learn Modern Written Chinese which helped spread literacy in China.
+He also helped found Cornell's extensive library collections of East Asian books and materials.

+After receiving his undergraduate degree, he went to study philosophy at Teachers College, Columbia University, in New York City, where he was influenced by his professor, John Dewey, and started literary experiments.
 Hu became Dewey's translator and a lifelong advocate of pragmatic evolutionary change, helping Dewey in his 1919–1921 lectures series in China.
-He returned to lecture in Peking University.
+Hu returned to lecture in Peking University.
 During his tenure there, he received support from Chen Duxiu, editor of the influential journal New Youth, quickly gaining much attention and influence.
 Hu soon became one of the leading and influential intellectuals during the May Fourth Movement and later the New Culture Movement.

-He quit New Youth in the 1920s and published several political newspapers and journals with his friends.
+Hu quit New Youth in the 1920s and published several political newspapers and journals with his friends.
 His most important contribution was the promotion of vernacular Chinese in literature to replace Classical Chinese, which was intended to make it easier for the ordinary person to read.
-The significance of this for Chinese culture was great – as John Fairbank put it, "the tyranny of the classics had been broken".
-Hu devoted a great deal of energy, however, to rooting his linguistic reforms in China's traditional culture rather than relying on imports from the West.
+Hu Shih once said, "A dead language can never produce a living literature."
+The significance of this for Chinese culture was great – as John Fairbank put it, "the tyranny of the classics had been broken."
+Hu devoted a great deal of energy to rooting his linguistic reforms in China's traditional culture rather than relying on imports from the West.
 As his biographer Jerome Grieder put it, Hu's approach to China's "distinctive civilization" was "thoroughly critical but by no means contemptuous."
-For instance, he made a major contribution to the textual study of the Chinese classical novel, especially the 18th century novel Dream of the Red Chamber, as a way of establishing the vocabulary for a modern standardized language.
-His Peking University colleague Wen Yuan-ning dubbed Hu a "philosophe" for his wide-ranging humanistic interests and expertise.
+For instance, he studied Chinese classical novels, especially the 18th century novel Dream of the Red Chamber, as a way of establishing the vocabulary for a modern standardized language.
+His Peking University colleague Wen Yuan-ning dubbed Hu a Philosophe for his humanistic interests and expertise.
+At the university Hu became a well-liked professor, whose top students included award-winning physicist Chien-Shiung Wu.

+Hu was among the New Culture Movement reformers who welcomed Margaret Sanger's 1922 visit to China.
+He personally translated her speech delivered at Beijing National University which stressed the importance of birth control.
+Periodicals The Ladies' Journal and The Women's Review published Hu's translation.

+He was elected to the American Academy of Arts and Sciences in 1932 and the American Philosophical Society in 1936.